 Guidance for GPs on what to prescribe can be found in the ADSHG’s GP Care leaflet.
 GPs are reminded that none of the alternative liquid injectable steroid preparations, eg Hydrocortistab (hydrocortisone acetate) are suitable for emergency use, being slow-acting preparations for joint injections.

 The Department of Health's Medicines Supply team is aware of the issue and in contact with both Concordia and Pfizer.
-It is closely monitoring the situation and has notified Clinical Commissioning Groups of this shortage.
-The team has commissioned the following guidance which you can read on this link.
+It is closely monitoring the situation and has notified Clinical Commissioning Groups within NHSE of this shortage.
+It has also notified NHS Scotland, Wales and Northern Ireland of the shortage.
+The DH team has commissioned the following guidance which you can read on this link.

 As any further information becomes available, we will update members in the member-only online forum.